tt-internship/.github/profile/README.md

 Are you looking for a cool project.

-We have presented some ideas, some of them are only half baked and only briefly described.
+We have presented [some ideas]((https://github.com/orgs/tt-internship/discussions/categories/ideas)), some of them are only half baked and only briefly described.
 Others are more elaborated and well defined.
 You are free to [pitch your own ideas too](https://github.com/orgs/tt-internship/discussions/categories/ideas).

 You are eligble to apply for an internship with us, of you study at B.Sc. or M.Sc. level in a field relevant to what we do.
 If you are interested - we have a [sub page dedicated to more details on this](https://github.com/orgs/thetechcollective/discussions/2)